 Types of Coaching for Teachers

-1. Instructional Coaching: Instructional Coaching concentrates on developing teaching methods which lead to better student achievement results.
+1. Instructional Coaching: Instructional Coaching concentrates on developing teaching methods that lead to better student achievement results.

 3. Wellness Coaching: Wellness Coaching centers on teacher well-being by offering support to handle stress and maintain equilibrium between work and personal life.